open-telemetry/opentelemetry-collector-contrib/exporter/sumologicexporter/README.md

     # List of regexes for attributes which should be send as metadata
     # default = []
     #
-    # This opion is deprecated:
+    # This option is deprecated:
     # https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter#migration-to-new-architecture
     metadata_attributes: [<regex>]